 TIP: Build up your leg muscle strength during pregnancy.
 It will help to build up your strength and endurance for birthing in this position, as squatting for long periods can be difficult and tiring.

 Avoid sitting or lying down for too long.
-By keeping your body moving, it will help to manoeuvre baby into the correct position.
+By keeping your body moving, it will help to maneuver baby into the correct position.

 TIPS: Walk, dance, use a birthing ball and rock forward and back, and get in and out of bed or in and out of the bath.
 Do what feels right for you at the time.